Sculling Flip Test and Self-Rescue Guide

 Watching the self-rescue process before trying it can be extremely helpful.
 Check out our visual demonstrations: Watch Self-Rescue Videos

-1. Wear appropriate clothing suitable for water immersion
+1. Wear clothing suitable for water immersion and cold conditions

 2. Remove loose items from pockets